-- (c) the business mentioned in paragraph (b) is to be carried on under a name or mark identifying, commonly associated with or controlled by the franchisor or an entity connected with the franchisor. - (2) For the purposes of complying with section 21B in relation to the licence, the franchisor may request a disclosure statement (a head lessor disclosure statement) from the lessor. - (3) On request by the franchisor under subsection (2)- - (a) the lessor must, within 28 days of receiving the request, give the franchisor a head lessor disclosure statement that is updated to the date it is given; and - (b) the franchisor must pay the lessor's reasonable expenses incurred for preparation of the head lessor disclosure statement. - (4) In applying section 21B in relation to the licence- - (a) a reference to a prospective lessee is taken to be a reference to a franchisee; and - (b) a reference to a lessor is taken to be a reference to a franchisor; and - (c) a reference to giving a disclosure statement is taken to be a reference to giving both of the following documents- - (i) a head lessor disclosure statement that is updated to a date no more than 2 months before the date the statement is given to the franchisee; - (ii) a written statement detailing any matters of which the franchisor is aware, or could reasonably be aware, that affect the information in the head lessor disclosure statement.
+- the franchisor must pay the lessor's reasonable expenses incurred for preparation of the head lessor disclosure statement. - In applying section 21B in relation to the licence - a reference to a prospective lessee is taken to be a reference to a franchisee; and - (b) a reference to a lessor is taken to be a reference to a franchisor; and - a reference to giving a disclosure statement is taken to (c) be a reference to giving both of the following documents - a head lessor disclosure statement that is updated to a date no more than 2 months before the date the statement is given to the franchisee; - (ii) a written statement detailing any matters of which the franchisor is aware, or could reasonably be aware, that affect the information in the head lessor disclosure statement.